Ezequiel Duran Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).
+- The White Sox have a 4.65 team ERA that ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 150 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The White Sox surrender the fifth-most home runs in baseball (153 total, 1.4 per game).

-- In his most recent time out on Friday against the Cleveland Guardians, the right-hander went 5 2/3 innings, allowing four earned runs while surrendering nine hits.
+- His last time out was on Friday against the Cleveland Guardians, when the righty tossed five scoreless innings while giving up three hits.

+- In nine games this season, the 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.